The top 4 HIPAA email disclaimer examples

 There are consequences for misusing personal information.

-Below are the top 4 HIPAA email disclaimer examples used by healthcare organizations across the U.S. to aid in their compliance.
+Below are our top 4 HIPAA email disclaimer examples used by healthcare organizations across the U.S. to aid in their HIPAA compliance.

-So, you now realize you need to setup a HIPAA email disclaimer ASAP.
-But how are you going to manage this across your whole organization?
-What’s to stop an employee removing important text or changing the font?
+So, you now realize what you need to include in a HIPAA email disclaimer.
+But how are you going to apply this across your whole organization?
+What’s to stop an employee from removing any important text or changing the font?

-Sure, you could use the native functionality of Microsoft 365 (formerly Office 365), G Suite or Microsoft Exchange, but you’ll end up cluttering a recipient’s inbox with lots of disclaimer text, ensuring they won’t read the important information contained within your email.
+Sure, you could use the native functionality of Office 365 (Microsoft 365), Google Workspace, or Microsoft Exchange.
+However, you’ll end up cluttering a recipient’s inbox with lots of disclaimer text.
+They’ll be much less likely to read the important information contained within your email.

 To overcome these limitations, you should use Exclaimer email signature management solutions.
-You can then ensure everyone has an appropriate HIPAA email disclaimer that they cannot modify.
-Even better, you’ll get peace-of-mind from managing everything centrally within one easy-to-use console.
+You can then ensure everyone has a suitable HIPAA email disclaimer that they can’t change.
+Even better, you’ll get peace of mind from managing everything within one centralized console.